Mesothelioma Support Options for Veterans

 Looking for a mesothelioma support group near you?
 We can help.
 Call (877) 450-8973

-U.S. veterans and civilians with malignant mesothelioma can get support after a diagnosis through a wide range of programs and services.
+U.S. veterans and civilians with malignant mesothelioma can access a wide range of programs and services after a diagnosis.

-2. Military benefits: The U.S. Department of Veterans Affairs (VA) offers medical and financial benefits to veterans with mesothelioma.
-Work with our team to file a VA claim or maximize your benefits.
+2. Military benefits: The U.S. Department of Veterans Affairs (VA) offers medical care, financial payouts, and support to veterans with mesothelioma.

-3. Financial assistance: You may be eligible for financial payouts and grants to cover expenses after a mesothelioma diagnosis.
-We can help you apply for financial assistance.
+3. Financial compensation: You may be eligible for financial assistance to help cover expenses after a mesothelioma diagnosis.

-Since 2015, the Mesothelioma Veterans Center has helped thousands of U.S. veterans and family members get access to treatments, VA benefits, financial aid, and other support.
+Since 2015, the Mesothelioma Veterans Center has helped veterans and their loved ones find support groups, get VA benefits and treatments, and pursue compensation.

 Mesothelioma Veterans Guide